Dread’s late 3 lifts unbeaten Penn State over Yale 58-56

-Lamar Stevens added 13 points and 13 rebounds for Penn State including four straight baskets with five minutes left to fuel the comeback.
+Lamar Stevens added 13 points and 13 rebounds for Penn State including four straight baskets with five minutes left to fuel his team’s late run.

+With just over a minute left, Stevens blocked an Azar Swain layup and fired an outlet pass to Dread to set up the winning 3-pointer.

+“I thought we sped them up,” Chambers said.
+“We forced them into difficult shots.
+Lamar’s block was monstrous.
+The game could be in overtime right now.”

 The Bulldogs jumped out to a 7-0 lead and maintained the advantage for the entire first half.
 Swain drained his fourth basket of the half to put Yale up by 12 with 5:03 before halftime.